kristopherjohnson/KDJEmptySplitViewApp/README.md

 These screenshots could also be useful as design templates or documentation images.

+As-is, the app displays empty controls with default iOS 7 appearance.
+You may want to customize the display with your own app's color scheme or graphical elements before taking screenshots.

 If you don't need to customize the appearance at all, then instead of building and running the app, you can copy the existing launch images from the app's [Images.xcassets](https://github.com/kristopherjohnson/KDJEmptySplitViewApp/tree/master/KDJEmptySplitViewApp/Images.xcassets/LaunchImage.launchimage) asset catalog.